malliaris/SSNS/README.md

 If you're interested in knowing more about the **SSNS** app and its code, here are some places to look:

-* the Help Viewer which is integrated into the app itself; visit [tedm.us/SSNS](https://tedm.us/SSNS) and click the big yellow question mark
+* the help viewer which is integrated into the app itself; visit [tedm.us/SSNS](https://tedm.us/SSNS) and click the big yellow "?"
-* the class diagrams located in [<samp>/class_diagrams/</samp>](/class_diagrams/), which capture the basic, object-oriented structure of the code
+* the [<samp>/class_diagrams/</samp>](/class_diagrams/), which capture the basic, object-oriented structure of the code
 * the JavaScript source code located in the [<samp>/js/</samp>](/js/) directory and HTML markup code located in [<samp>SSNS.html</samp>](SSNS.html)
 * this README

-While the source code has plenty of comments,
+While the source code has plenty of comments, it is perhaps not the best place to start.
+The app aims to be simple, intuitive, and accessible, so a lot can be learned by bouncing back and forth between the user interface and help viewer.
+There is plenty of overlap between the content of the help viewer pages and this README.
+In general, the former is organized as a linked network, with each node having ~1 page of information when displayed on a mobile device.
+The latter is more verbose, more focused on the code/computation, and doesn't touch on the conceptual side of things.

 ### Classes, Hierarchies, etc.